What We Believe and Teach at Christ Church of Oulu

 Historical Roots of Our Beliefs

-While we look at the Bible as the authoritative foundation for our beliefs, we see ourselves as standing in a long line of churches sharing the same positions.
+While we look at the Bible as the authoritative foundation for our beliefs, we see ourselves as standing in a long line of churches sharing the same (or very similar) positions.
 We love the theology of the Protestant Reformation, and we stand by the reformational principles of Sola Scriptura, Sola Gratia, Sola Fide, Solus Christus, Soli Deo Gloria: Scripture Alone, By Grace Alone, By Faith Alone, Through Christ Alone, and To God Alone Be the Glory.
+We affirm the Five Points of Calvinism (the so-called TULIP, also known as the Doctrines of Grace): Total Depravity, Unconditional Election, Limited Atonement, Invincible Grace, Perseverance of the Saints.
+Concerning the origin of the world we are young-earth creationists, and concerning the future of the world we are postmillennialists.

 For a fuller and more detailed account of our beliefs, we refer you to the classic Creeds of the Christian Church and the historical Reformed Confessions of Faith, all of them easily available online: the Apostles’ Creed; the Nicene Creed; the Definition of Chalcedon; the Athanasian Creed; the 39 Articles of Faith of the Anglican Church; the Belgic Confession of Faith; the Heidelberg Catechism; the Canons of Dordt; the Westminster Confession of Faith and Catechisms; the London Baptist Confession of Faith of 1689.